 A Part 36 offer is an offer made by either the claimant (the person making the claim) or the defendant (the person whom the claim is being made against) as a tactical step designed to convince the other party to settle the claim early without the matter having to go to Court.

-This is because if you receive a Part 36 offer and you refuse the settlement amount, if the judge at trial awards less than the Part 36 offer then you will only receive the lower amount and could have to pay some legal costs.
+This is because if you receive a Part 36 offer and you refuse the settlement amount if the Judge at trial awards less than the Part 36 offer, then you will only receive the lower amount and may have to pay some legal costs.
 Our After The Event (ATE) insurance policy covers any costs on your behalf in this type of situation.

-If you are claiming for a personal injury you may receive a Part 36 offer from the defendant, but it is more likely that it will come from their insurer.
+If you are claiming for an injury, you may receive a Part 36 offer from the defendant, but it is more likely that it will come from their insurer.
 The offer will come in the form of a letter outlining the amount of money the defendant is offering.